AndrewPrifer/react-three-editable/README.md

 The component responsible for displaying the editor.
 This is rendered in HTML, so don't place it inside `<Canvas>`.

-### `<EditableManager />`
+### `<EditableManager>`

 By placing it inside your r3f `<Canvas>`, you connect it to React Three Editable.

-You can pass a previously exported state to it through the `state` property.
+#### Props

+`state`: A previously exported state.

+`allowImplicitInstancing`: allows implicit instancing of editable objects through reusing `uniqueName`s.
+These objects will share all editable properties.
+It is discouraged since you'll miss out on warnings if you accidentally reuse a `uniqueName`, and will be superseded by prefabs in the future.

-For now you can only connect a single canvas, however multi-canvas support is planned before `1.0.0`.
+For now you can only connect a single canvas, however multi-canvas support is planned.

 ### `editable`